sentinel-hub/sentinelhub-js/README.md

 To run the examples, the environment variables must be set.
 These variables should be put in the `.env` file in the root folder of this project.

+- `CLIENT_ID`: OAuth Client's id (optional, authentication is needed for examples that use Processing API)
+- `CLIENT_SECRET`: OAuth Client's secret (optional, authentication is needed for examples that use Processing API)

 - `INSTANCE_ID`: id of the configuration instance that will be used in examples
 - `S2L2A_LAYER_ID`: id of the Sentinel-2 L2A layer from that instance
-- `CLIENT_ID`: OAuth Client's id (optional, authentication is needed for examples that use Processing API)
-- `CLIENT_SECRET`: OAuth Client's secret (optional, authentication is needed for examples that use Processing API)
+- 'S1GRD_LAYER_ID`: id of the Sentinel-1 GRD layer from that instance

 Instance can be created with the [**Configurator**](https://apps.sentinel-hub.com/dashboard/#/configurations) on the **Sentinel Hub Dashboard**.
 It should contain one Sentinel-2 L2A layer and one Sentinel-1 GRD layer .